We're an affiliate

 So there you have it

-A full breakdown of the upright bike vs the spin bike.
+A full breakdown of the upright bike vs the indoor cycling bike.

 Both have their own benefits but it really does comes down to your personal goals and current abilities.